Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 - Chronic abdominal bloating.
 Ten years ago, he was diagnosed with irritable bowel syndrome (IBS) by a gastroenterologist after an extensive workup.

 - Alcohol use.
-Bob’s daughter reports he has been drinking heavily, even beyond the whiskey before bed, especially since he lost his wife a few years ago.
+Bob’s daughter reports he has been drinking heavily, even beyond the whiskey before bed that he initially admitted to.
+This pattern started after he lost his wife a few years ago.

-Bob’s team feels as though they have reached the limits of what they can offer Bob as far as medications, referrals to specialists, or procedures.
-In the past, he has not followed through with their suggestions anyway.
-In fact, he often does research on the Internet or reads mailings from dietary supplement companies and tries complementary therapies that his health care team members do not know much about.
-Bob’s primary care provider has used motivational interviewing and discussed behavior change with him dozens of times, but each year his weight and blood pressure continue to steadily creep up.
+Bob’s providers feels as though they have reached the limits of what medications, referrals to specialists, and procedures they can offer him.
+In the past, he has not followed through with many of their suggestions anyway.
+In fact, he often does research on the Internet or reads mail from dietary supplement companies and tries complementary therapies that his health care team members do not know much about.
+Bob’s primary care provider has used motivational interviewing and discussed behavior change with him dozens of times, but each year his weight and blood pressure continue to creep up.

 Mindful Awareness Moment